Karam Singh: Param Vir Chakra

 On 10 January 1957, now a havildar (sergeant), Singh was promoted to the junior commissioned officer (JCO) rank of jemadar (later redesignated naib subedar) with the service number of JC-6415.
 He was promoted to subedar on 1 March 1964, and was later promoted to subedar-major.
 On 26 January 1969, he received an honorary commission in the rank of captain.
 Singh retired in September 1969.
 He was one of the five soldiers selected by then Prime Minister Jawaharlal Nehru to raise the Indian flag for the first time after independence in 1947.

+Honours and awards

+The following are the medals awarded to Subedar Major and Honorary Captain Karam Singh during his service in the Indian and British Indian Army as per available public domain records.